External Storage

 From this point the external disk will be mounted on /data and will be seen as the instance internal storage by the Android OS.

-- Click on your instance and go to the Disks section
+- Edit your instance details, and go to the Additional disks section:

-- Click Attach Disk and select the disk you created
+- Click on Attach existing disk and select the disk you created, and click Save:

 - Start the instance